 |Disqus Comment Removal||Remove comments added to blogs using the Disqus CMS system||Everything||Suggested|

-These are general content modifications that affect everyday browsing or are targeted at a very specific service.
+These affect everyday browsing or are targeted at a very specific service.

 |BBC iPlayer - Enforce Parental Guidance Lock||Enforce Parental Guidance lock on BBC iPlayer||BBC iPlayer||Important|

 |Remove QUIC Header||Remove the QUIC header from requests and prevent access to websites over UDP 80/443||Everything||Suggested|

 |YouTube - Disable Auto Play||Prevent YouTube from automatically playing the next video in the playlist.||YouTube||Important|

 |YouTube SafetyMode Cookie||Enforce YouTube restricted mode on your network which helps filter out potentially mature content.
 This works by inserting a cookie that enforces Restricted Mode.
 HTTPS Decrypt and Inspect is necessary for this to work.
 This content modification should be used if you do not use GSuite for Education.||YouTube||Important|

 |YouTube Restricted Mode||Enforce YouTube restricted mode on your network which helps filter out potentially mature content.
 This works by rewriting the HTTPS connect header to restrict.youtube.com.
 HTTPS Decrypt and Inspect is not necessary for this to work.
 This content modification is most appropriate if you use GSuite for Education.||YouTube||Important|